chriswong24/warzone-discord/README.md

-### Pew Pew Bot
+# Pew Pew Bot

-# In order to run this bot, you'll need to setup a discord bot and add your bot's token in a file at token.txt

-# You'll also need to create a username / password file in src/constants/login-info
+Discord bot written in NodeJS that hits the Call of Duty API to get warzone stats.

+#### Usage
+* Setup a discord bot, add the bot's token to server/token.txt
+* Add login info to a file at src/constants/login-info.js
+* yarn install
+* yarn start